 Get an inside look of Soul Eater: The Perfect Edition 01 in the gallery below!

 Soul Eater: The Perfect Edition 01 Gallery

-Photos taken by Anime Collective Team.
+Photos taken and owned by Anime Collective Team.
 Product credit: Square Enix Manga.